Le Mec idéal

 Le Mec idéal (lit.
 'The Ideal Guy') is a 2011 Franco-Ivorian romantic comedy film directed by Owell A. Brown and produced by Ferdinand Esso for Icoast Movie.
-The film stars Emma Lohoues with Mike Danon, Serge Abessolo, Marie-Louise Asseu, Welcome Neba, and Therese Taba in supporting roles.
+The film stars Emma Lohoues, with Mike Danon, Serge Abessolo, Marie-Louise Asseu, Welcome Neba, and Therese Taba in supporting roles.

-The film premiered at the 2011 FESPACO and was released in France on 22 November 2011.
-The film received positive reviews from critics.
-The film won the Stallion Bronze Award at PanAfrican Festival of Film and Television of Ouagadougou in 2011.

 Plot

 The film is about Estelle, a highly successful hairdresser, who fails in relationships.
 In order to find happiness and a soulmate, her friends Nina and Rebecca organize a casting.